MolBIFFM/diana/README.md

 A configuration file specifies an array of workflows executed sequentially.
 Multiple configuration files are processed concurrently.

+A workflow consists of the assembly of a protein-protein interaction network, the identification of its densely interacting communities and their statistical analysis.

 ---

 Input proteins are read from tabular input files.